mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narration-stzstring-viz-find.md

 ```

 ### 3. Enhanced Visual Output
-To gain even more insight, we can add the XT() suffix, providing a numeric guide for each matched position:
+To gain even more insight, we can add the `XT()` suffix, providing a `:Numbered` guide for each matched position:

 ```ring
 ? o1.vizFindXT("ring", :Numbered = TRUE)